 P2P creates a decentralized network structure that enhances the resilience and security of the blockchain:

-• Decentralization: More community‑run Repeaters mean more independent paths for blocks and transactions, less reliance on a single backbone, and a healthier network overall.
+Decentralization: More community‑run Repeaters that can be auto-discovered, mean more independent paths for blocks and transactions, and a healthier network overall.

 How P2P works at a glance

-Up until now, Algorand operated only within a more traditional network architecture whereby regular nodes connected to a fixed set of permissioned Repeaters that handled message distribution.
+The Algorand network operates in a 2-tier architecture: data moves through a backbone of Repeaters.
+Validators, who handle consensus, connect to Repeaters for propagation of blocks and participation messages.
+Up until now, Validators had to know how to connect to the Repeater network, either by relying on a bootstrap list of known Repeaters or by manually specifying the IP address(es) of Repeaters in the network.
 This created a hierarchy: clients depended on specific servers, and if those servers failed or became congested, the connected nodes lost their pathway to the network.
 It was like having a few major post offices that all mail must pass through first - efficient when working well, but vulnerable to bottlenecks and single points of failure.

-P2P networking, however, adds a mesh layer alongside this existing infrastructure.
-On Algorand, nodes can now maintain connections to both the established relay backbone and to community-run Repeaters that they discover dynamically.
-When a node receives a new transaction or block, it propagates through both the traditional network and the diverse P2P mesh channels, creating redundant paths for the flow of data.
+P2P networking resolves this issue by allowing Validators to auto-discover Repeaters in the network using a modern gossip protocol.
+On Algorand, nodes can now maintain connections to both Repeaters on the bootstrap list and to Repeaters that they discover dynamically.
+When a node receives a new transaction or block, it propagates through all available channels, creating redundant paths for the flow of data.

 Connecting with P2P

-• Hybrid: Connects to both permissioned and permissionless Repeaters (recommended for most operators).
+- Hybrid: Connects to both known and auto-discovered Repeaters (recommended for most operators).

 Node types